twitter/communitynotes/content/contributor-scores.md

 Helpfulness scores are a way to give more influence to people with a track record of making high-quality contributions to Birdwatch.
 There are currently two types of author helpfulness scores and one rater helpfulness score.

 In order to get enough data from new raters to be able to assess how similarly they rate notes to others, we require a minimum of 10 ratings made before helpfulness scores are computed and ratings may be counted.
-Additionally, to help mitigate misuse of Birdwatch, contributors with helpfulness scores that are too low are filtered out, since those contributors are consistently not found helpful by a diverse set of raters.
+Additionally, to help mitigate misuse of Birdwatch, contributors with helpfulness scores that are too low are filtered out, since those contributors are consistently not found helpful by a [diverse set of raters](../diversity).

 ## Author Helpfulness Scores

 ### Author CRH-vs. CRNH Ratio

 This score is the proportion of notes you’ve written (that have gotten at least 5 ratings) that have been labeled Currently Rated Helpful (CRH), minus 5 times the proportion of notes you wrote that were labeled Currently Rated Not Helpful (CRNH).

-Contributors must have a ratio greater than 0.0 to be included in the second round of note scoring (contributors need to write at least 5 CRH notes for every 1 CRNH note they write in order for their ratings to count); this only filters out a very small percentage of raters.
+Contributors must have a ratio greater than 0.0 to be included in the [second round of note scoring](../ranking-notes/#complete-algorithm-steps) (contributors need to write at least 5 CRH notes for every 1 CRNH note they write in order for their ratings to count); this only filters out a very small percentage of raters.
+Labels on notes that have been deleted after May 19, 2022 continue to affect this score, so that the score can’t be trivially changed by deleting CRNH notes.

 ### Author Mean Note Score

 This score is the average score of notes you’ve written (that have gotten at least 5 ratings).
 Ratings are filtered out from the small percentage of users whose scores are less than 0.05.
+Labels on notes that have been deleted after May 19, 2022 continue to affect this score, so that the score can’t be trivially changed by deleting CRNH notes.

 ## Rater Helpfulness Score